Grocery Outlet Wino Wine Reviews – 3 Glass Rating

 Wine Review: 2020 Valdepalacios Rioja – 92 Points of…

 So I grabbed this 2020 Valdepalacios Rioja from Spain because it had a label callout boasting a 92-point score.
-Naturally, I was intrigued—because […]
+Naturally, I was […]

 Wine Review: 2019 Impuls Red Blend – Drunken Calligraphy, Mellow Redemption